AMISO-MY/amiso-my.github.io/docs/_pages/ysc.md

 ### Physics
 - *An Introduction to Mechanics* by Kleppner and Kolenkow
 - *Fundamentals of Physics* by Halliday, Resnick, Walker
+- *The Art of Insight* by Sanjoy Mahajan

 ### Chemistry
 - [CK Yau's Handouts](https://drive.google.com/drive/folders/1_YMI3C_rzULoGbdFbkBGiLnUULl1z4ek?usp=sharing)